|Follow PSU Football:||Follow @PennStateFball|

 Check out the photo gallery from the Penn State football game against Northwestern.

-Season: Started all 14 games...Posted three games with 10-plus tackles this season...Made a career-high 110 tackles...Is the first safety to lead the team in tackles since James Boyd (109) in 2000...Tallied the most tackles by a Penn State safety in a season since at least 1969...His 22 tackles vs. Minnesota were the most by a Penn State player since Paul Posluszny made 22 stops at Northwestern in 2005...The 22 stops are tied with Posluszny and Ron Crosby (vs. Ohio, 1974) for No. 4 on the Penn State single-game tackles list...His 22 tackles are the most by a Big Ten player since Wisconsin's Mike Taylor had 22 stops at Ohio State on Oct.
+Season: Started all 14 games...Posted three games with 10-plus tackles...Made a career-high 110 tackles...Is the first safety to lead the team in tackles since Shawn Mayer (144) in 2002...Tallied the most tackles by a Penn State safety in a season since Mayer's 2002 effort and are the second-most by a Nittany Lion safety since at least 1969...His 22 tackles vs. Minnesota were the most by a Penn State player since Paul Posluszny made 22 stops at Northwestern in 2005...The 22 stops are tied with Posluszny and Ron Crosby (vs. Ohio, 1974) for No. 4 on the Penn State single-game tackles list...His 22 tackles are the most by a Big Ten player since Wisconsin’s Mike Taylor had 22 stops at Ohio State on Oct.
 29, 2011.

 ➤ 2015 ➤ Sophomore Season